ggear/cloudera-framework/README.md

 In addition,
 [archetypes](https://github.com/ggear/cloudera-framework/tree/master/cloudera-framework-archetype)
-are available in various profiles, allowing one to stand up a simple, bare bones project for new cloudera-framework clients:
+are available in various profiles, allowing one to stand up a bare bones project to bootstrap new cloudera-framework client projects:

 * [Workload](https://github.com/ggear/cloudera-framework/tree/master/cloudera-framework-archetype/cloudera-framework-archetype-workload/src/main/resources/archetype-resources)
   (Scala, Java, Spark2)

-For example, a project could be created with the workload profile baseline via:
+For example, a project could be created with the workload profile baseline, including very simple example via:

 ```bash
 # Change the following variables to appropriate values for the target environment